About Colombia Travel

 Scuba diving, snorkeling, jungle treks to waterfalls and whale watching are among the activities available.

 Popayan (4 days)

 Popayan is known for its beautiful colonial architecture and nearby Purace National Park.

 Surrounded by amazing mountain scenery, the area is rich with opportunities for kayaking, swimming, fishing, and horseback riding

 Santa Marta & Tayrona National Park (4 days)

-Established in 1525, the colonial city offers historic and cultural sights while, nearby, Tayrona National Park remains one of the most pristine and scenic coastlines in South America.
+The colonial city offers historic and cultural sights while, nearby, Tayrona National Park remains one of the most pristine and scenic coastlines in South America.